viivue/acf-icomoon/README.md

 ## Changelog

-A complete listing of all notable changes to Lipsum Dynamo are documented in [CHANGELOG.md](https://github.com/viivue/acf-icomoon/blob/master/CHANGELOG.md).
+A complete listing of all notable changes to Advanced Custom Fields: Icomoon are documented in [CHANGELOG.md](https://github.com/viivue/acf-icomoon/blob/master/CHANGELOG.md).